Sofia-fatibene/About_me-/README.md

 ![Photo](liga-liepina-horses.jpg)

--I also like to read and to draw (but I'm really bad at it)
+-I also like to read and to draw (

-> blockquote
+> but I'm really bad at it